simonesilvestroni/m2m-website/_music/after-1989.md

 ## The story

-**Three decades after the fall of the Berlin Wall**, _After 1989_ is the tale of how a young man escaped a concentration camp in 1945, while his grandson made the other way round, looking for answers that he could only find in 2017.
+**Three decades after the fall of the Berlin Wall**, the autobiographical tale of how my grandfather escaped a concentration camp in 1945, while I made the other way round, looking for answers that I could only find in 2017.

 <div class="my-5 pb-4 text-center">
   <a class="btn btn-lg btn-m2m btn-m2m-cta py-3 px-4 fw-bold" href="/blog/after-1989-full-story/" title="Read the full story"><span class="text-uppercase fs-4">🔗 <strong class="d-inline-block ms-1">Read the full story</strong></span></a>